Why the sky and the seas are “blue” and the grass is “green”?

 They weren’t the first researchers interested in the question of how we name colors.
 In 1858, William Gladstone, who would later become a four-term British Prime Minister published a book on the ancient Greek works of Homer.

 He was struck by the fact that there weren’t many colors at all in the text, and when there were, Homer would use the same word for “colors which, according to us, are essentially different.”
-He use the same word for purple to describe blood, a dark cloud, a wave, and a rainbow, and he referred to the sea as wine-looking.
+He uses the same word for purple to describe blood, a dark cloud, a wave, and a rainbow, and he referred to the sea as wine-looking.

 Gladstone didn’t find any references to blue or orange at all.
 Some researches took this and other ancient writings to wrongly speculate that earlier societies were colorblind.
 Later in the 19th century, an anthropologies named W.H.R Rivers went on an expedition to Papua New Guinea, where he found that some tribes only had words for red, white and black, while others had additional words for blue and green.

-For one thing, critics pointed out that the study used a small sample size – 20 people, all whom were bilingual English speakers, not monolingual native speakers.
+For one thing, critics pointed out that the study used a small sample size – 20 people, all of whom were bilingual English speakers, not monolingual native speakers.

 By the late 1970s, Berlin and Kay had a response for the critics.
 They called it the World Color Survey.
-They conducted the same labeling test on over 2600 native speakers of 110 unwritten languages from non industrialized societies.
+They conducted the same labeling test on over 2600 native speakers of 110 unwritten languages from non-industrialized societies.
 They found that with some tweaks, the color hierarchy still checked out.
 Eight-three percent of the languages fit in the hierarchy.
 And when they averaged the center point of where each speaker labeled each of their language’s colors, they wound up with a sort of heat map.
 Those clusters matched pretty closely to the English speakers’ averages.
 So these color stages are widespread throughout the world… but why?
 Why would a word for red come before a word for blue?

 Some have speculated that the stages correspond to the salience of the color in the natural environment.
 Red is in blood and dirt.
-Blue on the other hand, was fairly scarce before manufacturing.
+Blue, on the other hand, was fairly scarce before manufacturing.

 Recently cognitive science researches have explored this question by running computer simulations of how language evolves through conversations between people.
 The simulations presented artificial agents with multiple colors at a time, and through a series of simple negotiations, those agents developed shared labels for the different colors, the question is what was the order in which those labels emerged?
 First reddish tones, then green and yellow, then blue, then orange.
 It matched the original stages pretty closely and it suggests that there’s something about the colors themselves that leads to this hierarchy.
 Red is fundamentally more distinct than the other colors.